 IMI University Centre is a private hospitality management institute with strong international connections.
 Labeling this hospitality school ‘prestigious’ is underselling it.
 No more than 220 students are admitted each year, ensuring an excellent student to teacher ratio, personalized instruction and the chance to collaborate with some of the sharpest up-and-coming hospitality professionals in the world.
 Read the full profile here…

 The Hotel School Sydney began operating in 1989 as part of five-star hotel Intercontinental Sydney and in partnership with Southern Cross University.
 Since then it has been offering hands-on courses to students who fully benefit from their close relationships with tourism organisations in Australia and abroad.
-The Hotel School Sydney unique degree prepares students form all over the world to careers in hospitality management and equip them with industry-relevant skills, creative approaches and academic rigour.
+The Hotel School Sydney’s unique degree programs prepare students from all over the world for careers in hospitality management by equipping them with industry-relevant skills, creative approaches and academic rigour.
 Located in the heart of the Harbour, the Hotel School offers students direct access to industry and many opportunities to gain work experience whilst they are studying.